mulesoft/api-console/README.md

 ## Passing the RAML data

-If you are going to use the [API Console CLI](#api-console-cli) to generate the API console directly from the RAML file you may skip this section.

 ### Before you begin: asynchronous environment

 Web components are asynchronous by nature.
 It means that elements import,